ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "Hot spring of Hörgshlíð in Mjóifjörður" },
       "s_cvOmKv0yAEC": {
-        "meaning": "We were determined in doing that which you rarely do in your own country – getting to know and speak to the people you meet."
+        "meaning": "We were determined to do what you rarely do in your own country – getting to know and speak to the people you meet."
       },
       "s_dcWGH1T65": {
         "meaning": "Since we're already here"